 If you earned a bachelor's, master's or Ph.D. degree at RIT in Science, Technology, Engineering or Math (known as a “STEM field”) and your employer is enrolled in the E-Verify program, you are eligible to apply for a 17-month OPT STEM Extension.
 The STEM Designated Degree Program List can be found on the SEVP website http://www.ice.gov/sevis/stemlist.htm.

 You may file for the 17-month STEM extension up to 120 days prior to the end of your post-completion OPT.
-Information and instructions are available on the ISS homepage at http://www.rit.edu/studentaffairs/iss/forms/STEM%20Application%20Packet.pdf
+There is a link to our STEM Extension Packet in the IMPORTANT INFO section of the ISS homepage.

 To apply for a Social Security number you must have a job offer or be working.
 (Keep in mind that even during their first term in the United States international students are able to work up to 20 hours per week on campus).
 You will find the process for getting a Social Security number described on our website at Social Security Numbers.

 You may apply for a replacement card by following all of the same steps required for a first time application.
 On the application form, however, you will need to answer questions about your previously issued card.
 The replacement card that will be mailed to you will have the same number as your previous card.